What happens when you search for a keyword on Google?

 Search Engines, like Google, have a list of URLs that they’ve already collected (or indexed).
 Once your search query matches any URL, they get displayed on SERP (Search Engine Results Page).

 They, however, get displayed in a particular order.
 We call it ‘Getting ranked,’ while Google refers to it as being ‘Served.’
 Search engines decide which ones to rank against the search query based on several factors (more than 200 apparently).

 Earlier, search engines would check the title, description, H1s and understand if a given search query is relevant and rank a list of URLs from its index.

 Now, search engines are complex.
 They implement mechanisms to understand what each of the pages is trying to talk about.
-This isn’t going to stop, and the job of SEOs will continue to evolve.
+However, this isn’t going to stop, and the job of SEOs will continue to evolve.